SAM-DEV007/CNN-Regression-and-Classification/README.md

 The plots can be found [here](results/__results___files) but is recommended to refer from the [notebook](cnn-regression-and-classification.ipynb).

 The [saved models](results/Model_Data) can be loaded via tensorflow model load.
 It is mandatory to normalize the input data using the min-max scaling.
+The file is located [here](results/minmax.pkl).
 The minimum and maximum values used for normalization for each column [Hours_Studied, Attendance, Sleep_Hours, Previous_Scores, Tutoring_Sessions, Physical_Activity, Exam_Score] is saved in a 2D list.\
 *NOTE: Exam_Score is the target column and can be ignored during normalization for model predictions.*